 - Now you have the polychrome threads on both sides of the stitching stock: one with darning needle, another with awl needle.
 Tighten the stitch by pulling left-and right until it is tight and strong (Figure 5).

 - Finish up the working leather section by repeating steps 5 through 9.
-When you finish up stitching the section, release the foot pressure and arrange the next section as mentioned in Step 1 and Step 2.
+When you finish up stitching the section, release the foot pressure and arrange the next section as mentioned in step 1 and 2.

-- When the details are stitched together, fix the threads by making knots.
+- When the details are stitched together, fix the threads by making the knots.

 Have the following ready: wooden plank, hammer, stapler, sprayer with water.

 - Liberally wet the back side of the mosaic with the sprayer.
 If there is an excessive amount of water, gather it with sponge.